No. 16 Michigan needs late surge to beat Illinois 42-25

 "Yeah, it's a concern," he said.
 "We're going to continue to look at it."

-Illinois coach Lovie Smith, who is facing mounting criticism among Illinois fans, saw some positives in the loss,
+Illinois coach Lovie Smith, who is facing mounting criticism among Illinois fans, saw some positives in the loss and vowed a better second half of the season.

 "We're at the half (of the season), and there's disappointment," he said.
 "But we showed in third quarter, we can change things up.
 We can do that in the second half of the season as well."